Nekonyx/next-auth-steam/README.md

 ### 🔹 Advanced Authentication | Real Example

-This example covers a real world scenario authentication with fetching of steam user data
+This example covers a real world scenario authentication with fetching of steam user data.
+In simple terms we've got `onUserInfoRequest` which where you will get your steam player summary data with your own API KEY.

 ```tsx
 // utils/auth.ts